 7.3.1 Addressing Complaints by or Against Employees

 Supervisors are encouraged to address work-related concerns and complaints informally with those involved at the local level, as early as possible.
-Supervisors have a particular responsibility to provide an inclusive and supportive environment that fosters open communication regarding work-related issues.
 When supervisors learn of employee concerns or complaints, they should attempt to address them in a respectful, responsive and timely manner.

 If the concern or complaint alleges harassment or discrimination, the supervisor should contact the department Administrative Officer or human resources professional, or contact their human resources officer or professional in the central human resources office.
 Those individuals also can provide advice for other employee conflicts, as can the Ombuds.
-In some circumstances, professionals in MIT Medical’s Personal Assistance Program may also be helpful resources.
-Supervisors should also refer to MIT’s policy against harassment at Section 9.5 as well as the Guidelines for Raising Complaints about Harassment.
+In some circumstances, professionals contacted through MIT’s Personal Assistance Program may be helpful resources.
+Supervisors should also refer to MIT’s policy against harassment at Section 9.4 as well as the Guidelines for Raising Complaints about Harassment.